Farm info

 Los Robles micromill is well-known for its high-quality standards and thoughtful sustainability practices.
 Operations at the mill aim to reduce the use of nonrenewable resources like water and electricity, repurpose waste products into natural fertilizers, and ensure that the GrainPro bags used for packing and shipping coffee are reused or recycled by the mill’s global partners.

-This Natural processed lot of Caturra and Catuai coffee was grown at the family’s Los Posos farm in Tarrazú.
+This Natural processed lot of Caturra Catuai coffee was grown at the family’s Los Posos farm in Tarrazú.
 After selecting the ripest cherries, they bring the coffee to the wet mill that is located on the farm in a close proximity- which adds value to the quality of the coffee.
 They float the cherries in water to separate out undesirable cherries from ideal ones, then place the coffee cherries on concrete patios in large mounds and leave it untouched for 3-4 days.
 This allows natural fermentation to occur on the hot patio.
 Then they move the cherries to a static mechanical dryer that works with heat at low temperatures over long periods of time to dry over a week’s time.
 They let the naturals rest in closed, secure sacks with pulp and parchment after drying for about a month.
 This method allows the coffee to absorb some of the properties and flavors from the parchment that will add complexity to the cup.

 Region